Asaph Lane1

 Parents

-Richard appeared in the household of Riley H. Thornton in a census in 1856 in Delaware Township, Polk, Iowa, United States.
+- Household Member: Richard appeared in the household of Riley H. Thornton in a census in 1856 in Delaware Township, Polk, Iowa, United StatesBGO.

 1) Riley H. Thornton, male, age 30, married, born in Ohio, resident in state for ten years, farmer, native voter, militia, and owns land.